 Do you volunteer for an IRS qualified 501(c)(3) adoption organization?

-People running their own animal shelters should not be left behind.
+People who launched their own dog rescue businesses last year or are running any type of their own animal shelters should not be left behind, either.

 You can deduct your animal shelter expenses, but it might be tricky to prove which expenses are personal, and which are for foster animals when owners have both in their homes.
 That can be even harder if you aren’t volunteering for a larger organization.